teachers-uk-net/assessment/README.md

 - Re-write everything using PDO
 - Add sql for tables to repo (with some "dummy" data perhaps)
 - Add an example of an assessment upload csv file)
+- Add more navigation on pages (between questions mainly)

 ##### Known issues